 Liquidity risk is the risk that the College will encounter difficulty in meeting its obligations associated with financial liabilities.
 Liquidity risk includes the risk that, as a result of operational liquidity requirements, the College will not have sufficient funds to settle a transaction on the due date; will be forced to sell financial assets at a value, which is less than what they are worth; or may be unable to settle or recover a financial asset.
-The College is exposed to this risk mainly in respect of its accounts payable.
+The College is exposed to this risk mainly in respect of its accounts payable and long term debt.

 The College's approach to managing liquidity is to ensure, as far as possible, that it will always have sufficient cash flows to fund its operations and to meet its liabilities when due, under both normal and stressed conditions.
 The College maintains a portion of its invested assets in liquid securities.
-This risk has increased from the prior year due to an increase in payables and accruals.
+This risk is unchanged from the prior year.